China turns its anger on 'Cold War warrior' Pompeo

 Relations between the world’s two largest economies have nosedived amid a bitter trade war, U.S. sanctions on Huawei Technologies Co Ltd, Washington’s support for Chinese-claimed Taiwan and criticism of a China’s treatment of Muslims in its western region of Xinjiang.

-Pompeo has also angered Beijing with warnings about Chinese activity in the Arctic and President Xi Jinping’s signature Belt and Road infrastructure program.
+Pompeo has also angered Beijing with warnings about Chinese activity in the Arctic and President Xi Jinping’s signature Belt and Road infrastructure programme.

-On Monday, China’s Foreign Ministry took Pompeo to task for an interview with Swiss media where he criticized Huawei.
+On Monday, China’s Foreign Ministry took Pompeo to task for an interview with Swiss media where he criticised Huawei.

 “For some time, Mr. Pompeo has been talking about China wherever he goes.
 Unfortunately his remarks are filled with lies and fallacies,” ministry spokesman Geng Shuang told reporters.

 “Mr. Pompeo should understand a plain truth.
-That is, every smear campaign with rumor-mongering and discord-sowing will only whittle down further his credibility and that of his country, the United States.”
+That is, every smear campaign with rumour-mongering and discord-sowing will only whittle down further his credibility and that of his country, the United States.”

 One Chinese official acknowledged to Reuters the “rare direct mention” of Pompeo by name at the ministry’s daily briefing, its main venue for getting messages out to the rest of the world.